TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 #### Prefer HDR Metadata

-Lets say you prefer HDR metadata
+Lets say you prefer HDR metadata (HDR or Dolby Vision or Both)

 Then we would use the following order: